mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 3. Compute a loss function that describes the network's mistakes.
 4. Compute the gradient of the loss w.r.t. the network's parameters $\vec{w}$.
 5. Use gradient descent to update $\vec{w}$.

+This same technique could be used to teach $\tilde{u}$ to approximate $u$.
+The input-output pairs could be computed using some other solution technique for differential equations, like a finite difference/element method or a particle-based simulation.
+The neural network could then be used as a regression model to fit a large amount of simulation data into a relatively compact and flexible form.
+This turns out to be a good way to accelerate certain expensive simulations, such as

+* Viscoelastic calculations for studying earthquakes ([DeVries et al. 2017]())
+* A variety of quantum mechanical simulations ([Behler et al. ????](), [Isaac's group](), and many others)

+However, the technique I am discussing here is based on the key realizations that we don't *need* input-output pairs in order to solve the PDE.
+Indeed, the problem statement itself (i.e. the choice of  tells us everything we need to know to find the

 Why do we expect this to work?